Testing and Diagnosis

-Our team will run tests to diagnose your child’s congenital heart disease and create a treatment plan that’s right for your child.
-Our pediatric heart specialists stay up to date with the very latest surgical treatments as well as minimally invasive interventional cardiology treatments.
+Our team will run tests to diagnose your child’s congenital heart disease and create a treatment plan.
+Our pediatric heart specialists stay up-to-date with the very latest surgical treatments as well as minimally invasive interventional cardiology treatments.

 During this procedure, a doctor will thread a long, thin tube called a catheter into the heart through a blood vessel.